firefoxfoxthrot/developer-web-site/_pages/envelope-request.md

     ...
 ]
 ```
-The function is the subject and then assertions each define a parameter and argument for that function.
+The function is the Envelope subject.
+Envelope assertions then each define a parameter and argument for that function.

 A function to retrieve a seed looks as follows:
 ```